|Countries, regions, river basins|

 Seven countries share the Amazon river basin in Southern America region; eight countries share the Mekong river basin in the Southern and Eastern Asia region; eleven countries share the Nile river basin in Africa; nineteen countries share the Danube river basin in Europe, the Danube being the river crossing most countries.

-About two billion people worldwide, or more than one third of the world population, depend on groundwater, which includes about 300 transboundary aquifer systems.
+About two billion people worldwide, or almost one third of the world population, depend on groundwater, which includes about 300 transboundary aquifer systems.

 Canada and the Russian Federation have the largest dam capacities, over 800 km3 each.
 However, when scaled to country population, Suriname with over 42 500 m3/person largely exceeds Canada’s and Russian’s capacity, which is 25 000 m3/person and 5 700 m3/person respectively.